 5 Quick Tips to Keeping Your BBQ Clean This Summer

-Though the World Cup has finally come to a close, with summer in full swing and the weather still blazing, you’ll not be needing much excuse to pull out the charcoal.
+Though British Summer Time may officially be a month away, with the sun blazing recently and this week being British BBQ Week, you’ll not be needing much excuse to pull out the charcoal.
 But after you’ve got your belly full of burgers and beers, the last thing you want to be doing is cleaning the BBQ.
 So we’ve put together some quick and painless tips to keeping your BBQ as spotless as possible before, during and after cooking!

 Always Preheat Your Grill